ufmedia/tailpack/readme.md

 ### Entry & Output

-By default webpack will look for the entry point pulic/src/js/index.js your sass and any additional JS can be imported into this file for complilation:
+By default webpack will look for the entry point public/src/js/index.js your sass and any additional JS can be imported here:

 ```
 import '../scss/style.scss'
-//import any other js files here
+//import any other js/scss files here

 ```